14 Oregon Hot Springs That Are Totally Worth the Trip!

 Both are professionally built and chlorinated.
 The larger one is open to the public for a day-use fee, while the upper one is only available to guests.

-Day fees are $8 for up to an hour or $14 for the day.
-You can stay overnight in a tent spot for $30 per night or in a luxurious cabin for $135-$550.
+You can stay overnight in a tent or RV spot for $35-$45 per night or in a luxurious cabin for $150-$550.
 Also, if you’re a guest, the day-use fees are waived.

-Belknap Hot Springs Resort is located just a few miles from Bigelow Hot Springs.
-That means you also have the Tamolitch trail at your disposal (which is part of the longer McKenzie River Trail).
+Belknap Hot Springs Resort is located just a few miles from Bigelow Hot Springs (below).
+That means you also have the Tamolitch Blue Pool Trail at your disposal (which is part of the longer McKenzie River Trail).

 RELATED: Your Guide to Hiking the McKenzie River Trail